laszlocph/gimlet-documentation/src/pages/docs/installing-gimlet-on-civo-cloud.md

 Enable the Cert-Manager component under *Infrastructure Components > Ingress > CertManager*.

-If you have Cert-Manager in your cluster already, you can skip this step.

 ### Write changes to the gitops repo

 Press *Infrastructure Components > Save components* and watch the gitops commit manifest on the cluster.